julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

       answer: "Yes.
 In Scottish and Northern English folklore, rowan planted on the wrong side—especially west-facing—could attract the dead rather than protect the living."
 ---

-# TL;DR
-Rowan was the great **threshold guardian** of Old Europe.
-Witches, farmers, travelers, and herdsmen planted it near doors and gates because its red berries, star-shaped markings, and powerful associations with saints and spirits made it the tree that repelled harm, broke curses, and guarded the home.

----

-# Rowan Trees by the Door: Old European Folklore

 In nearly every corner of Northern and Celtic Europe, the rowan tree stood where **danger met the household**—at the threshold, the gate, the byre door, or the beginning of the farm path.

 Its presence meant one thing: